aiscience-22/UA_War/README.md

 Additionally, 2008 is a year when Russian invasion to Georgia started, and probably Kremlin network starts to develop.

-# Description of feature engineering and the feature selection, including the team's decision-making process
+## Description of feature engineering and the feature selection

 Our team considered different options: Supervised and Unsupervised learning, Clastering, different Neural Networks for sentiment analysis.